 5. Read Aloud Sessions

-Reading aloud to children is one of the most effective vocabulary building activities.
-It not only introduces them to new words but also helps in improving their pronunciation, comprehension, and listening skills.
-When children hear words being used in context, they can better grasp their meanings and nuances.
+Reading aloud is one of the most effective ways to build vocabulary.
+When kids hear words being used in context, they gain a better understanding of their meanings and develop a stronger grasp of language.

 6. Word of the Day